KEY POINTS:

 What does car insurance for learner drivers cover?

-As we mention above, learner drivers are covered by the same policy terms as seasoned drivers.
-But the rules are tighter for learner drivers, as policies only provide cover if the driver doesn’t break the conditions of their licence.
+Policy rules are also tighter for learner drivers, as insurance cover is only provided if the driver doesn’t break the conditions of their licence.
 And there are far more conditions attached to learner and restricted licences.
+These include:

 Learner licence